Back to the blog

 d4 d5 2. c4

-White offers the c4 pawn to distract Black’s d5 pawn and gain a space advantage and central control.
+White sacrifices the c4 pawn in order to distract Black’s d5 pawn, grab a space advantage and control over the centre.

 Example: